AaronLieb/titan_codes/README.md

+# 🐘 Titan Codes
+> Titan Codes event frontend

+## ⁉ About
+This is a frontend project created for the Titan Codes event; held on September 19th, 2020 in the Pollak Library at CSUF.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available `create-react-app` Scripts

 In the project directory, you can run: